 Making a Claim with the City

-If you believe your property has been damaged, and/or you have been injured as a result of actions by the City of Coquitlam, and you wish to make a claim against the City, you may do so in writing, or by completing a City of Coquitlam Claim Form (PDF).
+If you believe your property has been damaged, and/or you have been injured as a result of actions by the City of Coquitlam, and you wish to make a claim against the City, you may do so by completing and submitting a City of Coquitlam Claim Form (PDF), or in writing.

 Making a Claim in Writing: